Knowledge Transfer based Evolutionary Deep Neural Network for Intelligent Fault Diagnosis: Introduction

-The concept of transfer learning accelerated the training process of DNN for the new data domain by initializing the weight parameters using knowledge of pre-trained model on the source data \cite{pratt, sjPan}.
-However, due to the significant shift in the data distribution, the fine-tuning on the target data may overfit the network with limited number of training samples.
-To solve the problem of domain shift, domain adaptation based on transfer component analysis was introduced in 2011 by S.J.
+The concept of transfer learning accelerated the DNN training process for the new data domain by initializing the weight parameters using knowledge of the pre-trained model on the source data \cite{pratt, sjPan}.
+Further, to solve the problem of domain shift, domain adaptation based on transfer component analysis was introduced in 2011 by S.J.
 Pan \cite{sjPan2011}.
-Later, the concept of domain adaptation using minimization of Maximum Mean Discrepancy (MMD) gained much attention by the various researchers \cite{longRTRL,dann_jmlr, wLu, lwen, cross-domain, dctln, weigh_dom, aks_quick}.
+Later, the concept of domain adaptation using minimization of Maximum Mean Discrepancy (MMD) gained much attention by various researchers \cite{longRTRL, lwen, cross-domain, aks_quick, dagcn}.
 Long \textit{et. al.} \cite{longRTRL} used the principle of structural risk minimization and regularization theory to obtain a mechanism of adaptation regularization for cross-domain learning.
-In the domain adversarial neural network (DANN) \cite{dann_jmlr}, labeled source data and unlabeled target data are required to learn the target domain.
-L. Wen \textit{et. al.} \cite{lwen} suggested a fine-tuning method by minimization of the classification loss and the MMD term calculated for labeled source data and the labeled target data.
-Li \textit{et.al.} \cite{cross-domain} suggested a deep generative neural network to train a generator model and generate fake labeled target data to train the model in the target domain.
+L. Wen \textit{et. al.} \cite{lwen} suggested a fine-tuning method by minimizing the classification loss and the MMD term calculated for labeled source data and the labeled target data.
 The performance of all these methods is greatly affected by the selection of model architecture.
 Therefore, fault diagnosis under variable operating conditions of machines demands a fast network architecture search method capable of finding the best suitable model for the given working condition using a small amount of leveled target data.